Edge of Stochastic Stability: Revisiting the Edge of Stability for SGD: Experiments: Varying Architecture

-In this appendix, we provide further empirical evidence that \textsc{EoSS} arises robustly across a variety of models, step sizes, and batch sizes.
+In this appendix, we provide further empirical evidence that \textsc{EoSS} arises robustly across a variety of architectures, step sizes, and batch sizes.
+For each experiment, we plot three quantities: $\lmax$, \textit{Batch Sharpness}, and \textit{step sharpness} as a point cloud, which constitutes \textit{Batch Sharpness} without expectation, and measured only on the \textit{current} batch.
+Notice that time-averaging \textit{step sharpness} is approximately the same as taking expectation over batches (albeit with slowly changing parameters), so it is approximately equal to \textit{Batch Sharpness}, which takes this expectation at a point.
 Consistent with our main observations, we find that \textit{Batch Sharpness} invariably stabilizes around \(2/\eta\).
+Also refer to \cref{appendix:further_lambda_b_max} for additional experiments illustrating \textsc{EoSS}